 The person at the center of this case

-Justice for United States Government / Financial System Integrity — the trail went cold in 2018, but the truth hasn't.
+Justice for Tan Wee Beng — the trail went cold in 2018, but the truth hasn't.

 Start here

-Where is Tan Wee Beng currently located and what aliases or travel documents might he be using?
+Where is Tan Wee Beng currently located and what assets or associates might reveal his whereabouts?

-Tan Wee Beng, director of Singapore-based Wee Tiong (S) Pte Ltd, is wanted for allegedly conspiring to violate U.S. sanctions by conducting millions of dollars in commodities transactions with North Korean entities from 2011 onwards.
+Tan Wee Beng, a Singapore-based commodities trader and director of Wee Tiong (S) Pte Ltd, is wanted for allegedly conspiring to violate U.S. sanctions by conducting millions of dollars in business with North Korean proliferation entities since at least 2011.
 He allegedly laundered money through U.S. and Singaporean financial systems, concealing payment origins and structuring transactions to evade regulatory scrutiny, including orchestrating bulk cash hand-deliveries by North Korean operatives.
-A federal arrest warrant was issued on August 29, 2018, and he remains at large; locating him is critical to disrupting illicit North Korean procurement networks and enforcing international sanctions.
+A federal arrest warrant was issued in August 2018, and he remains at large, believed to be in Singapore, making this case significant for international sanctions enforcement and financial crime investigation.

 Try asking